 Our Inspiration: Scooby-Roo

-Scooby-Roo gained worldwide publicity when his story reached late Michael Jackson’s children, Prince and Paris.
-The Jackson children were inspired by Scooby-Roo’s fighting spirit that they made efforts to raise funds for his custom-wheels.
-Later on, Hollywood celebrities including Demi Moore and Shannon Elizabeth reached out to assist Scooby-Roo.
-Scooby-Roo was internationally featured on websites, blogs, newspapers, and television news.
-In January of 2010, actress Alyssa Milano was named as Scooby-Roo’s godmother, to oversee his therapy and rehabilitation, and to help out with his needs.
+Scooby-Roo’s inspiring story gained worldwide attention when it reached the late Michael Jackson’s children, Prince and Paris.
+Motivated by Scooby-Roo’s unyielding spirit, they helped raise funds for his custom-made wheels.
+Subsequently, Hollywood celebrities, including Demi Moore and Shannon Elizabeth, reached out to offer their support for Scooby-Roo.
+His story was shared internationally through websites, blogs, newspapers, and television news.
+In January 2010, actress Alyssa Milano took on the role of Scooby-Roo’s godmother to oversee his therapy, rehabilitation, and meet his needs.

-Scooby-Roo’s story reminds us about the importance of spay/neuter and compassion for all animals.
-Scooby-Roo lives life to the fullest with TFPF’s Founder and CEO, Sheila Choi.
-Reese, happily lives with her nurturing adopter in Santa Monica; she spends her days playing and wrestling with her rescue sister, Sophie, a Miniature Pinscher-mix dog.
+Scooby-Roo’s story underscores the importance of spaying/neutering and fostering compassion for all animals.
+Today, Scooby-Roo enjoys a fulfilled life alongside TFPF’s Founder and CEO, Sheila Choi.
+Reese, now living a joyous life with her adoptive family in Santa Monica, spends her days playfully wrestling with her rescue sister, Sophie, a Miniature Pinscher-mix dog.